Arvoya/data-structures-and-algorithms/javascript/trees/README.md

 ## Approach & Efficiency

-- This approach is O(n) space & time complexity.
+- Being that is the making of a tree, the time complexity is O(n) and the space complexity is O(1).

 ## Solution